nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   * At least **one** of the optional fields `[MODULE_NAME]`, `[MODULAR_CREDITS]` or `[GRADE_POINT]` must be present.

   * You can add `[TAG]`s to a module through this command,eg. `Tutorial`.

+  * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.

  Examples:
   * `editmodule 1 n/CS2030` edits the `MODULE_NAME` for a module at index `1` to `CS2030`.